DrewAPeterson7671/mario/README.md

 ## Description

-_Application to list products and reviews._
+_Application to list products and reviews including CRUD functionality with authentication and admin permissions._

 ## Setup/Installation Requirements